Yuri Krinitsyn: Extortion of Raimonds Pauls

+Detention

 Initially, Krinitsyn was deemed sane to stand trial, but during the process, his mental state grew worse at a rapid rate.
 He was sent for a psychiatric examination, which deemed that he was mentally unfit and thus, incapable of understanding the gravity of his actions.
-As a result, Krinitsyn was interned at a mental hospital, where, over the course of time, his condition deteriorated rapidly and he became unable to communicate verbally.
+As a result, Krinitsyn was detained at a mental hospital, where, over the course of time, his condition deteriorated rapidly and he became unable to communicate verbally.

 At present, Krinitsyn is being treated at the Chernyakhovsk Special Psychiatric Hospital in Chernyakhovsk, Russia.
-After the collapse of the Soviet Union, the Russian Ministry of Internal Affairs offered the government of newly independent Latvia to return the convict, but the offer was categorically refused.
+After the collapse of the Soviet Union, the Russian Ministry of Internal Affairs offered to return him to the newly independent Latvia, but the offer was categorically refused by the Latvian government.